syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/Sort-by-DisplayMember.md

 ---
 layout: post
-title: Sort-by-DisplayMember | Windows Forms | Syncfusion
+title: Sort by Displaymember in Windows Forms xptoolbar control | Syncfusion
-description: sort by displaymember
+description: Learn about Sort by Displaymember support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

-# Sort by DisplayMember
+# Sort by Display member in Windows Forms GridDataBoundGrid(Classic)

 By default, sorting is done in DataBound Grid through IBindingList.